• Skip to primary navigation

 Adding Elements

 To add an element to the SortedSet, we can use the add() method.
-However, please keep in mind that the insertion order is not retained in the TreeSet.
-This is because internally, for every element, the values are compared and sorted in ascending order.
+However, please remember that the insertion order is not retained in the TreeSet.
+This is because, internally, the values are compared and sorted in ascending order for every element.

 It’s important to keep in mind that duplicate elements are not allowed and will be ignored.
 Additionally, SortedSet does not accept null values.